Home / Lebanese Recipes / Beef Shawarma with Cucumber Yogurt Sauce

 Start your beef shawarma by cutting your sirloin into thin strips.

-Then in a medium to large bowl, mix the yogurt, lemon juice, cinnamon, allspice, nutmeg, garlic, and salt & pepper.
+Then in a medium to large bowl, mix the yogurt, fresh lemon juice, cinnamon, allspice, nutmeg, garlic, and salt & black pepper.

 Once yogurt marinade is mixed well, add the sirloin.
 Cover and let marinate for at least two hours in the fridge, but preferably overnight.
 You could also put it all into a resealable bag.